All About Western Toads

 The western (boreal) toad was once common across Utah, but has experienced serious population declines over the past two decades.
-Utah’s Wildlife Action Plan lists the western toad as a Species of Greatest Conservation Need, and the U.S. Forest Service lists it as sensitive.
+Utah’s guiding document for managing wildlife in Utah, the Wildlife Action Plan⭧, lists the western toad as a Species of Greatest Conservation Need, and the U.S. Forest Service lists it as sensitive.
 Primary threats to western toads, which are adapted to mountain habitats, include:

 - Habitat disturbance